ARTLab-GT/hexed/doc/install.md

 ## Quick Start
 * Create and navigate to a build directory (git will ignore names that start with "build").
 * Use `ccmake` to configure build options.
   This project has been configured to show you the available options and their defaults specifically with the `ccmake` interface for CMake.
+  * The default options should be appropriate for a release build.
+  * Note that `CMAKE_INSTALL_PREFIX` defaults to `~/.local` instead of `/usr/local`, so that it can be installed on the lab machines without root access.
 * Ensure that your system can find Tecplot/TecIO header and library files.
 You may need to edit `CPLUS_INCLUDE_PATH`, `LIBRARY_PATH`, and `LD_LIBRARY_PATH`.
   Much to my disappointment, TecIO does not cooperate with CMake, so this must be setup manually.
-  * Set `CMAKE_INSTALL_PREFIX` to the location where you want to install CartDG.
-Alas, there is no reasonable default for this, because we do not have write permission above our respective home directories on ARTLAB machines.
-  * Otherwise, the default options should be appropriate for a release build.
 * `make -j install`
-* CartDG is now ready to use.
+* Hexed is now ready to use.
 To verify the success of the build, execute the following:
-  * `test/test`.
-This will execute the unit tests.
+  * `test/unit` to run the unit tests.
-  * `python3 benchmark.py`.
-This will execute the performance benchmarking script.
+  * This will execute the performance benchmarking script.
-  * `demo/demo`.
-This will run a very simple toy problem and output visualization files in a directory called `simulation`.
+  * `demo/demo2d`.
+This will run a very simple toy problem and output tecplot visualization files.
-    To create a prettier version of the visualization files, execute `cartdg-post-process simulation/`.
+    To create a prettier version of the visualization, execute `hexed-post-process ".*szplt"` and use Tecplot to view the file `all.lay`.

 ## Detailed instructions
 This section is provided in case you need more information than the Quick Start section includes.
 It assumes you have access to an ARTLAB machine and are familiar with basic directory and file management in Linux.
 If you have more than that, it is assumed that you can adapt these instructions to suit your environment.
 If you have less than that, consider asking for help.
-If you have any trouble following these instructions, please discuss it so that this documentation can be improved.
+If you have any trouble following these instructions, please let Micaiah know so that this documentation can be improved.

-### 1. Create install directory.
+### 1. Configure environment
-You need somewhere to install libraries so that your other codes can find them.
-On a system where you have superuser privileges, you can use `/usr/local`.
-However, on the ARTLAB machines, we can only write within our home directory, so we need to create our own install directory.
-If you already have one set up, you can use that.
-Otherwise, follow these instructions to create one:
+When you compile and install programs that rely on other programs, your system uses so-called *environment variables* to remember where all the different programs are kept.
+It is common to install programs you compile in `/usr/local`.
+However, this requires superuser privileges, which we do not
 * `cd`
 * `mkdir codes`
 * We need to tell the shell to look for libraries in `~/codes`.
 We do this by editing the file `~/.bashrc`.
 First,